 In addition, don't forget to look at the card's transfer rate, range and the operating system it requires.
 Also, consider whether you want a card with an external or internal antenna.
 Last but not least is security.
 Wireless networks are notoriously easier to hack into than wired ones, which means you have to take extra measures to protect yourself.
 The Wi-Fi Alliance suggests always connecting through a trusted provider that uses encryption technologies, enabling security if you have your own network and buying products that are WiFi-certified for WiFi Protected Access (WPA).

 Wireless technology shows no signs of stopping its quest to allow you to check your e-mail anytime, anywhere.
 Soon you may even be able to surf the net while flying at 30,000 feet (9,144 meters).
-For more on wireless technology, including where to find the nearest hot spot, try some of the links on the next page.
+For more on wireless technology, including where to find the nearest hot spot, try some of the links below.

 More Great Links

 - Brain, Marshall, and Tracy V. Wilson.
 "How WiFi Works."
 HowStuffWorks.
 2008.
 (May 9, 2008) https://computer.howstuffworks.com/wireless-network.htm

 - Buechner, Mary Anne Murray.
 "How To Set Up A Wireless Home Network."
 May 19, 2003.
 (May 9, 2008) http://www.time.com/time/techtime/200305/story.html

 - Ellison, Craig and Daniel S. Evans.
 "How to Set Up a Wireless Home Network."
 Oct.
 14, 2003.
 (May 9, 2008) http://www.pcmag.com/article2/0,4149,1276145,00.asp

 - Indiana State University.
 "Wireless Internet Access."
 Aug.
 4, 2006.
 (May 9, 2008) http://ithelp.indstate.edu/wireless/